k98kurz/sqloquent/dox.md

 #### Annotations

 - table: str
-- fields: tuple
+- columns: tuple

 #### Methods

-##### `restore() -> SqlModel:`
+##### `restore(inject: dict = {}) -> SqlModel:`

 Restore a deleted record, remove from deleted_records, and return the restored model.
+Raises ValueError if model_class cannot be found.
+Raises TypeError if model_class is not a subclass of SqlModel.
+Uses packify.unpack to unpack the record.
+Raises TypeError if packed record is not a dict.

+### `DeletedSqliteModel(DeletedModel)`

+Model for preserving and restoring deleted HashedSqliteModel records.

 ### `HashedModel(SqlModel)`

-Model for interacting with sqlite database using hash for id.
+Model for interacting with sql database using hash for id.

 #### Annotations

 - table: str
-- fields: tuple
+- columns: tuple

 #### Methods

 ##### `@classmethod generate_id(data: dict) -> str:`

-Generate an ID by hashing the non-ID contents.
+Generate an id by hashing the non-id contents.
+Raises TypeError for unencodable type (calls packify.pack).

 ##### `@classmethod insert(data: dict) -> Optional[HashedModel]:`

 Insert a new record to the datastore.
 Return instance.
+Raises TypeError for non-dict data or unencodable type (calls cls.generate_id, which calls packify.pack).

 ##### `@classmethod insert_many(items: list[dict]) -> int:`

 Insert a batch of records and return the number of items inserted.
+Raises TypeError for invalid items or unencodable value (calls cls.generate_id, which calls packify.pack).

 ##### `update(updates: dict) -> HashedModel:`

 Persist the specified changes to the datastore, creating a new record in the process.
 Return new record in monad pattern.
+Raises TypeError or ValueError for invalid updates.

 ##### `delete() -> DeletedModel:`

 Delete the model, putting it in the deleted_records table, then return the DeletedModel.
+Raises packify.UsageError for unserializable data.

+### `HashedSqliteModel(HashedModel)`

+Model for interacting with sqlite database using hash for id.

 ### `Attachment(HashedModel)`